surendrababu2012/nginx-nodejs-redis/README.md

 ##

 > You should able to find the hostname(EC2_HOST), username (EC2_USER=ubuntu).
 Don't forget to create a SSH key while EC2 creation, we then use it as EC2_KEY.

-> If you have below setup done.
-> Cloned GitHub
+##

-> Docker Hub registry created
+> Now you have 1.
+Cloned GitHub 2.Docker Hub registry created 3.Env variables created
-> Env varibles created
->

 ## Pipelines

 ![Pipeline Diagram](./images/CI-CD-Flow.png)

+##

+> Deploy pipeline will authenticate to EC2 instance using SSH key and we do it by injecting keys into GitHub runner while pipelline runtime.

 ## Testing the app